dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/course-textbook/Introduction-to-dhis2_textbook.md

      A. True
      B. False

 **Feedback**: The follow-up analysis creates a list of all data values marked for follow-up.
-You can mark a data value for follow-up in the data entry app and in the result list you get from a standard deviation outlier or minimum maximum outlier analysis.
+You can mark a data value for follow-up in the data entry app and in the result list you get from the outlier analysis.

 **11. We can configure data quality checks by creating user-defined validation rules which check the data that is entered.**